kayloniwb-svg/WHSTechNotes/journal.md

 Experience Required: 4+ years of software development experience; 2+ years of experience delivering technology solutions in all phases of the SDLC.
 Skills / Tools / Languages: Java, Python, Go, JavaScript, SQL, AWS, Kafka, Terraform, Docker, Kubernetes, CI/CD pipelines (GitLab CI).
 Certifications (if any): Approved certification from CodeUp, Galvanize, VetFIT, or eFIT is acceptable in lieu of a degree.
 What the job does: Design, develop, code, and test complex technical solutions, focusing on DevOps and cloud infrastructure to improve application stability and scalability.
+“I used AI to assist with this entry.”

 # March 23, 2026